 Review the basic functions and features of Access 2013 with Wanda Plawer.
 After an introduction to database concepts, the Access environment, and Help systems, you ll learn how to design and create databases; work with tables, fields, and records; sort and filter data; set field properties and data entry rules; and create queries, forms, and reports.

 Prerequisite: Windows XP/Vista/7 or equivalent knowledge.

-manage table relationships, and enforce referential integrity; work with Lookup fields and sub datasheets; create join queries,
+manage table relationships, and enforce referential integrity with Wanda Plawer.
+Work with Lookup fields and sub datasheets; create join queries,

 calculated fields, and summary values; add objects to forms and